hpcugent/vsc_user_docs/mkdocs/docs/HPC/running_jobs_with_input_output_data.md

 You should remove any data from these systems after your processing them has finished.
-There are no guarantees about the time your data will be stored on this system, and we plan to clean these automatically on a regular base.
+There are no guarantees about the time your data will be stored on this system, and we plan to clean these automatically on a regular basis.
 The maximum allowed age of files on these scratch file systems depends on the type of scratch, and can be anywhere between a day and a few weeks.
 We don't guarantee that these policies remain forever, and may change them if this seems necessary for the healthy